iOS/Android Developer Security Basics

 Keep in mind, NSLog will be left even in Distribution builds, any normal user can see the logs using the macOS console app, I used them when debugging opening the app using a notification when it’s terminated, this is not easy to do in Xcode directly, anyway, just use NSLog carefully, and treat the error log files with care, don’t log sensitive data, or leave trace of code symbols.

-πŸ¦–: Certificate pinning simply prevents people from having the victim installing an incorrect certificate and making altered requests, you simply make the certificate a static asset in the binary, so an attacker can not have the victim installing another fake certificate to have them impersonated.
+๐Ÿฆ–: Certificate pinning simply prevents people from having the victim installing an incorrect certificate and making altered requests.

 using the strings command on macos